 In one famous incident, the Shawnee may have targeted Col. James Patton.
-He was visting the New River Valley to examine his substantial land claims, and staying at Draper's Meadows on Stroubles Creek (near the modern Duck Pond on the Virginia Tech campus in Blacksburg).
+He was visiting the New River Valley to examine his substantial land claims.
+Patton stayed in a cabin at Draper's Meadows on Stroubles Creek, near the modern Duck Pond on the Virginia Tech campus in Blacksburg.

 monument on Virginia Tech campus for victims of the Shawnee attack, including Col. James Patton, on July 8, 1755

 James Burk was forced to flee his mountain valley home in modern-day Tazewell County in 1756, during another Shawnee raid.
 He joined up with Andrew Lewis and the Sandy Creek Expedition, which marched through "Burk's Choice" as the settlers tried to go on the offensive and attack Shawnee towns close to the Ohio River.